colalb1/Parallel-QR-Decomposition/README.md

 ### What this project is:

 C++ implementation of novel parallel QR decomposition algorithms from [this paper](https://arxiv.org/abs/2405.04237).
-I will implement the GPU-limited algorithms from [its repository](https://github.com/HybridScale/CholeskyQR2-IM) (**EDIT AFTER IMPLEMENTATION**: the GPU-limited algorithms were *VERY* slow as they were meant for GPUs).
+I will implement the GPU-limited algorithms from [its repository](https://github.com/HybridScale/CholeskyQR2-IM) (**EDIT AFTER IMPLEMENTATION**: the GPU-limited algorithms were *VERY* slow as they rely on fine-grained parallelization).

 Start by reading [this paper](https://arxiv.org/abs/2405.04237) for background.
 You may continue reading now.